lukaszsliwinski/email_sender/README.md

 # Email sender

 ## About
 Application for sending e-mail to any address.
 My first application using Node.js on backend and React on frontend.
+The app uses previously set outlook account and password to send a message.

 ## Demo
 https://emailsenderportfolio.herokuapp.com/